 The flocculation program calculates the dimensions of the flocculator, the number of flocculation channels needed for adequate mixing, and the number and spacing of the baffles.
-Tapered flocculation is used in the design to promote faster collisions of particles at the beginning, and slower collisions towards the end.
-Research is currently being conducted to determine if tapered flocculation or equal spacing make a difference in the formation of flocs.

 The baffles are composed of corrugated sheeting, constructed in a set number of modules.
-Separating the baffles into separate modules allows them to be removed easily, giving easy access for cleaning the tank.
-Details regarding the modules can be found below.
+Separating the baffles into separate modules allows them to be removed easily and also allows easy access for cleaning the tank.

 Dimension MathCAD Variable Name

-Width W FlocChannel 0.45m
+Width W {FlocChannel} 0.46m

-Length L FlocChannel 2.01m
+Length L {FlocChannel} 2.01m

-Number of baffles N FlocBaffles 92
+Number of baffles N {FlocBaffles} 91

-Number of floc channels N FlocChannels 3
+Number of floc channels N {FlocChannels} 3

-Local water depth at the beginning of the floc channels HW FlocStart 1.755m

-Local water depth at the end of the flocculator HW FlocEnd 1.55m